IndigoUnited/js-dejavu/README.md

 All functions are virtual functions.
 A method can override another if they obey their signature, that means that they must be augmented only with optional arguments.
 Optional arguments are prefixed with a $ so they can be qualified as optional.
+The signature check are made for every class, abstract class and interface.

 ```js
     var SomeClass = Class{(